jgerstmayr/EXUDYN/docs/RST/cInterface/TypeDefinitions.rst

 * | **SlidingCoordinate**:
   | measure sliding coordinate in sliding joint
 * | **Director1**:
-  | measure a director (e.g. of a rigid body frame), or a slope vector in local 1 or x-direction
+  | measure a director (e.g., of a rigid body frame), or a slope vector in local 1 or x-direction
 * | **Director2**:
-  | measure a director (e.g. of a rigid body frame), or a slope vector in local 2 or y-direction
+  | measure a director (e.g., of a rigid body frame), or a slope vector in local 2 or y-direction
 * | **Director3**:
-  | measure a director (e.g. of a rigid body frame), or a slope vector in local 3 or z-direction
+  | measure a director (e.g., of a rigid body frame), or a slope vector in local 3 or z-direction
 * | **Force**:
   | measure global force, e.g., in joint or beam (resultant force), or generalized forces; see description of according object
 * | **ForceLocal**: